LearnFractal/FractalPlatform/FractalPlatform.Examples/Applications/Movies/README.md

 Application demonstrates online theatre with series and episodes with next functionality:

-- Read list of seasons from the server
+- Read list of series from the server
-- Create web site that contains list of videos with pagination
 - User is available to search episodes by name in the search text box
-- User can view a episodes in the web browser
+- User can view an episode in the web browser
-- User can move to next episode by Next episode button
+- User can move to the next episode by Next episode button
 - The site remember last episode to continue watching

 ## How it implemented